-Fundamental Analysis & Indicators/Indexes help us to understand the drivers of financial markets, and in particular the likely direction of the stock and bond markets that we are all invested in.
+Fundamental Analysis & Indicators/Indexes help us to understand the drivers of financial markets, and gain a greater understanding of the potential, or even, likely direction of the stock and bond markets that we are all invested in.

 The fundamentals below are predominantly linked to the US economy and stock market as most global stock market funds are 70% to 75% US weighted.

-I have listed these fundamentals below in a general order of importance in terms of checking to see if we are heading for a downturn or a recession.
+I have listed these fundamentals below as an early warning signal for a downturn or a recession.
+The top FA indicators are labelled as such in the title.
 I track these fundamentals for signs of strength or weakness to help make decisions on which assets to be invested in.
-Alarm bells start going off if we see a weakening across the board for these fundamentals.
+Alarm bells only really start going off if we see a weakening across the board for a number of these fundamentals.
 This is when I would think about selling equities/stocks and re-allocating to bonds or other capital preservation assets.
+But even then, the conditions have to be right to invest in bonds in this day and age (i.e. you need to see lowering inflation on the horizon) ... the 60/40 portfolio is dead and buried IMHO.

 Before we launch into the main FA Indicators I track it's worth mentioning a free resource that real students of FA will know and use which covers most FA indicators... click here for Ed Yardeni's excellent list of free charts.